We lie best when we lie to ourselves. If you are skilled at lying to yourself, you are much better equipped to deceive others.

 Refusal can prevent failure.

 Not everybody wants to.
 It doesn't matter what it is or how useful it could be, not everybody wants to.
-Accept that.

 The most hated are used to destroy the beloved.